civboot/civboot/README.md

 ## Why A Civboot is Needed
 The power of technology has been on a rapid upward trend and has lead to an expansive growth of wealth and well being for humanity.
-However, as the power has grown, the complexity has also grown -- the point that it is no longer possible for even a large group with extensive resource to recreate the building blocks of civilization.
-This leads to the four major problems which Civboot can solve which are around education, innovation, ownership and finally risk.
+However, as the power has grown the complexity has grown with it -- the point that it is no longer possible for even a large group with extensive resource to recreate the building blocks of civilization.
+This leads to the four major problems which Civboot can solve which are around education, innovation, ownership and risk management.

 The first problem has to do with education.
 It is now impossible for even a group of 1000 or more individuals to learn and replicate the technology stack which civilization depends on.
-This makes education more theoretical and less hands on as well as discouraging learning through experimentation.
+This makes education more theoretical and less hands on, as well as discouraging learning through experimentation.

-The second problem has to do with the philosophy and ownership.
+The second problem has to do with the philosophy of ownership.
 As it is, the core building blocks of civilization (primarily: computer hardware) are controlled by a few large corporations.
-It is not possible for a community or buisness to take ownership of this technology unles they devote multiple billions of dollars to the effort.
+It is not possible for a community or buisness to take ownership of this technology unless they devote multiple billions of dollars to the effort.
 This is still true (but less so) of other areas of the stack, even most open source software can only be compiled and run by using binaries which can only run on proprietary hardware.

 The third problem has to do with innovation.
 Because the technology stack is so complex and expensive, you have to be a billionare to even attempt to